OpenEvalProject/evals/manuscripts/elife-75707/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/75707/elife-75707-fig10-v2.jpg)

-**Figure 10.:** Syngap1 in mouse cortex and hippocampus.Allen Brain Map single cell transcriptomics database was mined and summarize to note expression data for Syngap1 in representative cell types in mouse cortex and hippocampus.
+**Figure 10.:** Allen Brain Map single cell transcriptomics database was mined and summarize to note expression data for Syngap1 in representative cell types in mouse cortex and hippocampus.
 Original data can be found using the following URL - https://celltypes.brain-map.org/rnaseq/mouse_ctx-hpf_smart-seq?selectedVisualization=Scatter+Plot&colorByFeature=Gene+Expression&colorByFeatureValue=Syngap1.

 Alpha isoforms, and α1 in particular, exhibit enrichment in dendritic spine synapses (Gou et al., 2020).
 As a result, baseline synaptic phenotypes related to Syngap1 gene expression appear dominated by the ability of both α1 and α2 isoforms to suppress excitatory synapse function.
 Studies from several research groups have shown that SynGAP-α1 is a negative regulator of excitatory synapse structure and function (Araki et al., 2015; Araki et al., 2020; Rumbaugh et al., 2006; Vazquez et al., 2004; Wang et al., 2013).
 In contrast, the role of α2 isoform protein function on excitatory synapse structure/function is less clear.
 One study suggested that α2 has an opposing function relative to α1 within excitatory synapses, with the former acting as an enhancer, rather than a suppresser, of excitatory synapse function (McMahon et al., 2012).
 However, a more recent study demonstrated that α2 has a similar, albeit less robust ability to suppress AMPA receptor content within dendritic spines (Araki et al., 2020), indicating that it too can act as a negative regulator of synapse function.
 Our results here support the view that both α1 and α2 can act as suppressors of excitatory synapse function.
 In our studies, α1 and α2 were both co-regulated in the IRES-TD and β* lines, with both isoforms downregulated in the former and upregulated in the latter.
 In both mouse lines, baseline excitatory synapse strength was inversely proportional to expression levels of α1/2 isoforms.
 If α1 and α2 had opposing functions at the synapse level, then co-regulation of both isoforms would be expected to lead to no significant differences in synapse function.
 As a result, we hypothesize that improvements in spatial learning and protection from seizure in β* mice arise through changes in excitatory synapse biology mediated by α isoforms.
 Thus, in-depth study of α isoform biology at both the cell biological and neural systems levels may reveal molecular and cellular approaches to improve cognition and mitigate uncontrolled excitability.